 The library will provide scanning for items placed on Electronic Reserve.
 Scanning for all Eureka courses is done by the Access Services Coordinator.
 Please follow the timelines set forth in the Reserve Timelines section when submitting material for paper and Electronic Reserve (also referred to as ERes).
 Materials may be submitted in paper (book, journal, or photocopy) or PDF formats.
 If submitting a photocopy or PDF item please include the title page and title page verso (containing the author and copyright information) and table of contents in addition to the assigned content.
 Electronic Reserve is password protected and only available for the duration of the course; all Electronic Reserve material will be removed from the server at the end of the term.
 Faculty and staff submitting materials for Electronic Reserve are still required to complete the Reserve Request and Fair Use Checklist forms.

-Moodle provides a more efficient distribution system for your electronic course reserves.
+Brightspace provides a more efficient distribution system for your electronic course reserves.
 However, copyright laws still apply, even if your course is password protected.
-In order to provide copyright-friendly course reserves, please follow the same guidelines for Electronic Reserves (above) with the following exception: the Access Services Coordinator should be added as the “Librarian” role in in your course.
+In order to provide copyright-friendly course reserves, please follow the same guidelines for Electronic Reserves (above) with the following exception: the Access Services Coordinator should be added as the “Librarian” role in in your course by the LMS Faculty Admin.
 This will give her/him the ability to upload documents to your course that you can then use as needed.
 The Access Services Coordinator will still provide the pre-processing as before, including obtaining any necessary copyright clearance for reserve materials.